Login

 Getting Started

-First, let's get you oriented to a few of the high-level features of this calculator.
-Don't be concerned with all the options.
-We'll discuss each one in the next few minutes.
+First, review a few of the high-level features of this calculator.
+Do not be concerned with all the options; each one will be discussed in the following steps.

 The upper part of the calculator has two sections.
-We'll ignore the "Optional Settings" on the right for the time being.
+Ignore the “Optional Settings” on the right for now.
 Leave those inputs set to zero.
-When the inputs are all zero, it makes no difference whether the other options are yes or no.
+When the inputs are all zero, the other yes/no options have no effect.

-The section labeled "Investment Plan" is the core of the calculator with the first six inputs being the most important ones.
-If you understand these first six and how they relate, everything else will fall into place.
+The section labeled “Investment Plan” is the core of the calculator, and the first six inputs are the most important ones.
+If you understand these first six inputs and how they relate to each other, the remaining settings will be straightforward.

 A Dual Investment Tool

-The periodic additions to or withdrawal from the investment collectively is the cash flow.
-The setting "Cash Flow Type" controls whether the cash flow is an addition to the "Starting Amount" (investment (+)) or a withdrawal from the "Staring Amount" (income (-)).
-If you select "Income" then set "Starting Amount (PV)" greater than "Goal Amount."
-Set "Starting Amount" less than "Goal Amount" when you've set "Cash Flow Type" to "Investment."
+The periodic additions to or withdrawals from the investment are collectively the cash flow.
+The “Cash Flow Type” setting controls whether the cash flow is an addition to the “Starting Amount” (investment (+)) or a withdrawal from the “Starting Amount” (income (-)).
+If you select “Income,” set “Starting Amount (PV)” greater than “Goal Amount.”
+If you select “Investment,” set “Starting Amount” less than “Goal Amount.”

-Frequently one invests so as to have enough saved at some future date to generate an income stream.
-How much saving will you need to produce the income you desire?
-This calculator will tell you.
+People frequently invest so they will have enough saved at a future date to generate an income stream.
+How much savings will you need to produce the income you want?
+This calculator will calculate that amount.

 Investing for Income

-Investing for income is a two-step calculation that also happens to demonstrate the flexibility of this calculator.
+Investing for income is a two-step calculation that also demonstrates the flexibility of this calculator.

 How much should I have in my investment account when I need to depend on it for income?